-GSTC INDUSTRY CRITERIA INDICATORS FOR HOTELS SECTION A: Demonstrate effective sustainable management A1 Sustainability management system The organization has implemented a long- term sustainability management system that is suitable to its size and scope, addresses environmental, social, cultural, economic, quality, human rights, health, safety, risk and crisis management issues and drives continuous improvement. a.
+GSTC INDUSTRY CRITERIA INDICATORS FOR HOTELS SECTION A: Demonstrate effective sustainable management A1 Sustainability management system The organization has implemented a long-term sustainability management system that is suitable to its size and scope, addresses environmental, social, cultural, economic, quality, human rights, health, safety, risk and crisis management issues and drives continuous improvement. a.
 The Sustainability Management System is clearly documented. b.
 The SM System covers environmental, social, cultural, economic, quality, human rights, health and safety issues. c.
 The SM System includes consideration of risk and crisis management. d.
 Documentary evidence shows implementation of the SM system. e.
 The SM System includes a process for monitoring continuous improvement in sustainability performance.
 A2 Legal compliance The organization is in compliance with all applicable local, national and international legislation and regulations including, among others, health, safety, labour and environmental aspects. a.
 An up to date list of all applicable legal requirements is maintained. b.
-Certificates or other documentary evidence show compliance with all applicable legal requirements.
+Certificates or other documentary evidence show compliance with all applicable legal requirements. c.
+Legal requirements in all countries of operation are understood and met.
 A3 Reporting and communication The organization communicates its sustainability policy, actions and performance to stakeholders, including customers, and seeks to engage their support. a.
 Regular reports are made available on sustainability performance. b.
 Sustainability policies and actions are reported in external and internal communication material. c.
 Communications contain messages inviting consumer and stakeholder support.
 A4 Staff engagement Staff are engaged with development and implementation of the sustainability management system and receive periodic guidance and training regarding their roles and responsibilities in its delivery. a.
 Evidence is available of staff involvement with the SM System. b.
 Records of courses and on-the-job training, with attendance levels, are available. c.
 Staff training and guidance materials are available in accessible format (including use of minority languages where needed). d.
 Staff hold certificates and qualifications in relevant disciplines/skills.
-A5 Customer experience Customer satisfaction, including aspects of sustainability, is monitored and corrective a.
+A5 Customer experience Customer satisfaction, including aspects of sustainability, is monitored and corrective action taken. a.
 A customer feedback system is in place, together with analysis of the results. b.
 Negative feedback and responses made to this are recorded. c.
-There is evidence of corrective actions taken.
+There is evidence of corrective actions taken. d.
+Feedback from customers is provided to tourism businesses and destinations contracted/visited.
+A6 Accurate promotion Promotional materials and marketing communications are accurate and transparent with regard to the organization and its products and services, including sustainability claims.
+They do not promise more than is being delivered. a.
+Images used in promotion are of actual experiences offered and places visited by customers. b.
+Marketing about wildlife or cultural events does not promise sightings which cannot be guaranteed. c.
+Sustainability claims are based on records of past performance.